Shahi Paneer Recipe (Restaurant-Style)

 - Cashew nuts: These give that creamy richness Shahi Paneer is known for.
 If needed, substitute with blanched almonds, melon seeds, or a spoon of cream cheese blended into the curry.

 - Spices for Shahi Paneer: I use turmeric powder to add color and mild earthiness.
 For heat and vibrant color, I use red chili powder but you can substitute it with Kashmiri chili powder for a milder version or paprika if you prefer no heat.
-For a subtle citrusy warmth, I add coriander powder; if it’s unavailable, a small pinch of cumin powder can be used instead.
 I also use garam masala powder at the end to bring warmth and fragrance.
 If you don’t have it, a mix of clove, cinnamon, and cumin powder can work as a substitute.

 - Salt: I typically use regular salt but sometimes add pink salt pink Himalayan salt for added minerals.